Rebecca Lee Crumpler: Personal life

-The couple were active members of the Twelfth Baptist Church where Arthur was a trustee.
+Rebecca and Arthur Crumpler were active members of the Twelfth Baptist Church, where Arthur was a trustee.
 They had a home at 20 Garden Street in Boston.
 Their daughter Lizzie Sinclair Crumpler was born in mid-December 1870, but as no other records have been found, it is believed the child did not survive infancy.
 For instance, Crumpler and her husband Arthur lived in Hyde Park, Massachusetts in 1880, but they did not have a child living with them at that time.

-Crumpler spoke at a service for Massachusetts Senator Charles Sumner upon his death in 1874.
-She read a poem that she had written for him, where "she touchingly alluded to his love for the gifted Emerson".
+Crumpler spoke at a funeral service for Massachusetts Senator Charles Sumner upon his death in 1874.
+She read a poem that she had written for him, where "she touchingly alluded to his love for the gifted Emerson."
 By 1880, the Crumplers moved to Hyde Park, Boston.

-Although no photographs or other images of Crumpler survive, a Boston Globe article described her as "a very pleasant and intellectual woman and an indefatigable church worker.
-Dr. Crumpler is 59 or 60 years of age, tall and straight, with light brown skin and gray hair."
-About marriage, she said the secret to a successful marriage "is to continue in the careful routine of the courting days, till it becomes well understood between the two".
+Although no photographs or other images of Crumpler survive, a Boston Globe article described her as "59 or 60 years of age, tall and straight, with light brown skin and gray hair."
+About marriage, she said the secret to a successful marriage "is to continue in the careful routine of the courting days, till it becomes well understood between the two."

-Rebecca Crumpler died on March 9, 1895, in Fairview, Massachusetts, while still residing in Hyde Park.
+Rebecca Crumpler died of fibroid tumors on March 9, 1895, in Fairview, Massachusetts, while still residing in Hyde Park.
 Arthur died in May, 1910, and they are both buried at the nearby Fairview Cemetery.
-She and her husband were buried in unmarked graves for 125 years, until July 16, 2020, when Rebecca Lee Crumpler and her husband Arthur Crumpler received granite headstones for their gravesite from donations.
-A ceremony was held at Fairview Cemetery, as a gravestone finally was installed.
+Rebecca and Arthur Crumpler were buried in unmarked graves for 125 years, until July 16, 2020, when granite headstones were donated for their gravesite.
+The granite stone was the result of a fundraising appeal led by the Friends of the Hyde Park Library.

 Legacy

-The Rebecca Lee Society, one of the first medical societies for African-American women, was named in her honor.
+The Rebecca Lee Society, one of the first medical societies for African-American women, was named in Crumpler's honor.
 Her home on Joy Street is a stop on the Boston Women's Heritage Trail.

 In 2019, Virginia Governor Ralph Northam declared March 30 (National Doctors Day) the Dr. Rebecca Lee Crumpler Day.

 At Syracuse University there is a pre-health club named "The Rebecca Lee Pre-Health Society".
 This club encourages people of diverse backgrounds to pursue health professions.
 They offer mentors, workshops, and resources to help members succeed.

+February 8, 2021, was declared "Dr. Rebecca Lee Crumpler Day" in Boston as part of the 190th anniversary of her birth.

+In 2021, poet Jessy Randall honored Crumpler in a poem called "Rebecca Lee Crumpler (1831–1895)", published in the Women's Review of Books and reprinted in her 2022 collection Mathematics for Ladies: Poems on Women in Science.